Self-test loss functions for learning weak-form operators and gradient flows: Connection with energy conservation and likelihood

-Next, we show that for an SDE, the self-test loss function of its Fokker-Planck equation coincides with the expectation of the negative log-likelihood ratio (see Appendix \ref{App:GF-liklihood} for its proof). \begin{theorem} Consider the problem of estimating the potential $V_{true}:\R^d\to R$ in the SDE
+Next, we show that for the McKean-Vlasov SDE, the self-test loss function of its Fokker-Planck equation coincides with the expectation of the negative log-likelihood ratio (see Appendix \ref{App:GF-liklihood} for its proof). \begin{theorem} Consider the problem of estimating the potentials $V_{*},\Phi_{*}:\R^d\to \R$ in the McKean-Vlasov SDE